SiGiL-Cpp/CppCraft/pages/02-types.md

 `typedef` and `using`.
 Here we will only look at the more modern `using` way.

-The "C-style" array type can be aliased to a single-word type name with the syntax `using AliasName = type`.
+The "C-style" array type can be aliased to a single-word type name with the syntax `using AliasName = Type`.
 From there the new alias can be used as other type names, on the left of the variable identifier:

 ```cpp